 Yes, if you are diagnosed with sleep apnea before applying for a life insurance policy, it is considered a pre-existing condition.
 In general, a pre-existing condition is any illness, injury, or physical or mental health condition that you are diagnosed with before applying for a life insurance policy.

 For traditional life insurance applications, all pre-existing conditions must be declared.
 This is because your health record will influence the life insurance policies you are eligible for and the premium rates you are offered.
 As a medical condition that can be diagnosed and treated, sleep apnea is therefore a pre-existing condition.

 How is sleep apnea defined by life insurance companies?

 Sleep apnea is a breathing disorder that affects people while they sleep.
 The causes of sleep apnea vary.
-In general, the condition is characterized by recurring breathing obstructions that last anywhere from 10 to 30 seconds.
-These pauses in breathing cause drops in blood oxygen levels and result in disrupted sleep patterns and symptoms like snoring.
+In general, the condition is characterized by recurring breathing obstructions or total cessation of breathing during sleep that lasts anywhere from 10 to 30 seconds.
+People with sleep apnea experience pauses in breathing, which causes drops in blood oxygen levels and results in disrupted sleep patterns and symptoms like snoring.